-We take the security and disclosure of personal information very seriously and the data that we collect from you will be held securely at our main trading address.
+We take the security and disclosure of personal information very seriously and the data that we collect from you will be held securely within the UK.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website, any transmission is at your own risk.